Fastenal Co (FAST)'s Winning Formula: Financial Metrics and Comp

 Understanding Fastenal Co's Business

-Fastenal Co, with a market cap of $39.35 billion and sales of $7.28 billion, has evolved significantly since its inception in 1967.
-From its first fastener store in Winona, Minnesota, Fastenal Co now operates through approximately 1,600 branches, over 1,700 on-site locations, and 14 distribution centers.
-Fasteners remain a core product, accounting for 30%-35% of sales, while the company has diversified its offerings and provides supply-chain solutions like vending and vendor-managed inventory.
+Fastenal Co, with a market cap of $39.36 billion and sales of $7.35 billion, has a solid operating margin of 20.81%.
+Founded in 1967 in Winona, Minnesota, Fastenal Co has expanded its footprint and diversified its offerings.
+The company now operates through approximately 1,600 branches, over 1,700 on-site locations, and 14 distribution centers.
+Fasteners remain its largest sales category, accounting for 30%-35% of total sales.
+Fastenal Co also provides supply-chain solutions, including vending and vendor-managed inventory, to its 400,000 active customers.

 Financial Strength Breakdown